You might think that only older folks get cataracts. But babies and children can get them, too.

 - Eyeglasses (most children need them even after successful surgery)

-Sometimes, if your child has cataracts in both eyes -- or one was worse than the other -- she may develop a condition called amblyopia.
-It happens when one eye is stronger than the other, and can be treated by her doctor.
+Sometimes, if your child has cataracts in both eyes -- or one was worse than the other -- they may develop a condition called amblyopia.
+It happens when one eye is stronger than the other, and can be treated by their doctor.

 What Happens After Surgery?